Skip to content

 Probably not, if you:

-• Expect fully automated SaaS billing out of the box
+• Expect fully automated billing out of the box without any configuration

-• Are unwilling to handle any billing/invoicing yourself
+• Are unwilling to handle any configuration or billing integration

 Summary

-Freelancer/developer Bill client for setup & maintenance Showcase or Portal Regular (per client)
+Freelancer/developer Bill client for setup & maintenance Showcase or Portal One license

-Agency, separate installs Bill each client Showcase Regular (per client)
+Agency, separate installs Bill each client Showcase One license (per client install)

-Network operator Invoice through existing relationship Smart Wallet Extended
+Network operator Invoice through existing relationship Smart Wallet or Public Listing One license

-White-label agency Monthly managed service fee Smart Wallet Extended
+White-label agency Monthly managed service fee Smart Wallet One license

-Full SaaS with billing Build on top, invoice at SaaS prices Smart Wallet Extended + custom dev
+Full SaaS with billing Build on top, invoice at your own prices Smart Wallet One license

-Before purchasing, we recommend reading Feature Requests & Pricing to understand how we approach development, why we don't build features on demand, and what to expect from support.
+Before purchasing, we recommend reading Feature Requests & Pricing and the Roadmap to understand how we approach development, what is coming next, and how to send us your ideas.

 We'd rather you make an informed decision than buy something that doesn't fit your needs.